gauravkdesai/MIDS-W210-Medical_Insurance_Payment_Assistant/frontend/src/pages/Methodology.md

 There are 4 main segments of the medical industry that have widely overlapping interests:

-1. Patients
+* Patients
-  a.
-No transparency when receiving bill for medical services.
+  * No transparency when receiving bill for medical services.
 However, patients have right to access their EMRs (9).
-  b.
-No ability for patient to self-audit their medical bills.
+  * No ability for patient to self-audit their medical bills.
-2. Physicians
+* Physicians
-  a.
-Payout determined by documentation and coding
+  * Payout determined by documentation and coding
-  b.
-Desire for uniformity of billing
+  * Desire for uniformity of billing
-3. Insurers
+* Insurers
-  a.
-Desire to audit suspicious billing practices
+  * Desire to audit suspicious billing practices
-  b.
-Desire for uniformity of claims for identical clinical care
+  * Desire for uniformity of claims for identical clinical care
-4. Billers
+* Billers
-  a.
-Wish to reduce audit-risk and prevent resubmission of claims
+  * Wish to reduce audit-risk and prevent resubmission of claims
-  b.
-Desire for uniformity of billing for identical clinical care
+  * Desire for uniformity of billing for identical clinical care

 ![Use Cases](/W210_use_cases.png)